dirksmeier/dirksmeier/README.md

 * (Outdoor) sports.
 I grew up playing soccer but eventually gave it up to have more time for Snowboarding, Climbing, Mountainbiking, Bouldering, Skating, ... yet, I also love to play Badminton, Beachvolleyball, Squash, Spikeball.
 I guess I simply love to move!
 * With same passion but hardly any talent I like to play on my ramshackle piano or an old guiltar I got from my mom.
 * I also follow some sports quite enthusiastically, and I have a weird obsession with Lewis Hamilton, Lebron James and Pat Mahomes.
+* Working with my hands.
+I spent the covid time converting a transporter to a proper, winter-ready camping van.
+I really enjoy spending time away from any screen.
 * Being alone.
-* I spent the covid time converting a transporter to a proper, winter-ready camping van.
-I really enjoy working with my hands and spending time away from any screen.

 ### Some things I dislike
 * Being told what to do.
 * Certain types of people (snotty, self-absorbed, superficial, dishonest, deceitful, spineless, cowardly, serious).
 * Brussel sprout.
-* Going with the obvious, easy, boring solution when there is so much potential for getting creative.
+* Going with the obvious, easy, boring solution when there is so much potential for creativity

 ### Values that are important to me
 * Boldness: This has many facets.
 I like people to be direct with me, just as much as I like to be direct with people.
 I love to storm ahead and try things out.
-I am most of the time very self-confident and very much willing to err.
+I am most of the time very self-confident, but also very much willing to err.
 I value strong opinions and I don't believe in hierarchies.
 * Humility: I strive to understand my weaknesses and get to the core of who I really am.
 I know that I fail a lot.
 This knowledge eradicates any reason to create illusional portrayals of myself for others and myself.
 I also know that I fail a lot at that.
 * Kindness: I find a lot of joy in being kind; not to be confused with being nice.
 Kindness is about showing you care about people and their development, about being empathetic.
 I feel enormously privilileged in this life and its my duty to give back.
 * Foolishness: I am not taking myself too serious and I can laugh a great deal about myself.
 The same way I approach rather serious matters in life.
 This can be disturbing to some.
 I used to hurt myself to cheer up my little sister.